 Primary Consumers

-Herbivores like parrotfish and sea urchins graze on algae, while filter feeders like sponges and clams consume plankton.
+Herbivores like parrotfish, surgeonfish, and sea urchins graze on algae, while filter feeders such as sponges and clams consume plankton and organic particles.

 Secondary Consumers

-This group of mid-sized fish, like wrasses, butterflyfish, and squids, relies on smaller animals beneath them.
+This group of mid-sized fish, like wrasses, butterflyfish, and squids, relies on smaller animals beneath them in the food chain

 Tertiary Consumers